Dog Owner Investigates Barking and Discovers Baby Koala Hitching a Ride on His Golden Retriever's Back

 Fortunately, an adult koala did show up later to collect the baby, and everyone involved walked away unharmed and presumably with a story to tell.

 The photos Lamplough shared quickly captured hearts across the internet.
-At the time of writing, the pics of the paw-dorable pair have scooped almost 10,000 likes and were shared over 800 times.
+At the time of writing, the pictures of the paw-dorable pair have garnered almost 10,000 likes and have been shared over 800 times.

 People couldn't get enough of the unlikely friendship, and honestly, who could blame them?
 It's not every day you see a baby koala treating a golden retriever like personal transportation.